hedygithub/MachineLearning/index.md

 - Do the clusters have practical distribution across them

 ### Interpretation
-- Do the clusters have meaningful and useful interpretations.
+- Do the clusters have meaningful and useful interpretations

 <!-- ## Welcome to GitHub Pages